isb-cgc/readthedocs/docs/source/sections/BigQuery.rst

+**********
+BigQuery
+**********

 Google BigQuery (BQ) is a a massively-parallel analytics engine ideal for working with tabular data.
 This includes the high-level clinical, biospecimen, and molecular data from the main NCI programs.

-It is also where we store a large amount of metadata about files that are more appropriately stored in Google Cloud Storage, as well as genome reference sources (e.g. GENCODE, miRBase, etc.).
-All of these datasets and tables are completely open access and available to the research community.
+Analyze patient, biospecimen, and molecular data for many cancer programs such as TCGA, TARGET, CCLE, GTEx all in ISB-CGC's BigQuery tables.

+We have also made public genomic reference databases including COSMIC, GENCODE, Kaviar, ClinVar, GO Annotations and pathway data availale as BigQuery tables.

+In this section, you'll learn how to:
+1) find BigQuery on the Google Cloud Platform,
+2) get started using BigQuery
-The following pages will show you how to find BigQuery on the Google Cloud Platform, serve as a quick guide on how to get started and also show how to access and link ISB-CGC open-access BigQuery tables to your Google Cloud Project.
+3) link ISB-CGC open-access BigQuery tables to your Google Cloud Project.

 .. toctree::
    :hidden: